 top of page

-What documents should obtain to claim the imported VAT and book the cost when importing goods?
+Q: What documents should be obtained to claim the imported VAT and book the cost when importing goods?

 Importing goods into Taiwan requires proper documentation to ensure compliance with regulations and to claim the imported VAT and book the cost,

-there are specific documents that must obtain when purchasing or importing goods from abroad.
+there are specific documents that must be obtained when purchasing or importing goods from abroad.

 When a Taiwan company purchases or imports goods from abroad, it shall obtain 1. the invoices of foreign companies, 2. the import declaration issued by Taiwan Customs Administration, and 3. proof and payment.
 Without these documents, the tax authority will not recognize the cost of imported goods.